Moumita-Sen-Sarma/Traditional-Bangladeshi-Sports-Video-Classification-using-Fine-Tuned-CNN-and-LSTM/README.md

 Furthermore, the two most prominent deep learning networks, i.e., **Convolutional Neural Network (CNN)** and **Recurrent Neural Network (RNN)**, are utilized as they can capture the spatial and temporal features, respectively, from videos that are obligatory for correctly classifying the video classes.
 In this regard, the transfer learning approach with the fine-tuned VGG19 and LSTM is used for the classification task.
 This model exposes impressive performance by showing 99% average accuracy on the dataset.

+## Samples of 5 types of Traditional Bangladeshi Sports Videos:

 ## Feature Extraction
 - **Spatial Features:**